lazyvar/wittgenlang/language-overview.md

   write ("Odd number: " & i)
 }

 !
-Ternary-like conditional expressions is-adult #Decision is age >= 18 ? yes : no

-!
 Pattern matching in conditions shape #Shape is Circle(5) if shape is Circle(radius) {